Discover more from The Shortcut

 Let’s get one thing clear right away, the Xbox Series X will blast a hole in your wallet while the Xbox Series S will create only a small cavity.

-The Xbox Series X retails for $499 and the Xbox Series S costs only $299.
+The Xbox Series X retails for $499 in the US and the Xbox Series S costs only $299.
 You can understand why so many economically minded gamers are drawn to Microsoft’s slimline machine, especially as we saw it drop as low as $249 during Black Friday 2022.

 The reason it looks like a great budget option is because, honestly, it is.
 If money’s a concern, or you don’t want to shell out half a grand on a games console, you’d do well to stick with the Xbox Series S.